chris-lovejoy/job-scraper/README.md

 ## Using the selenium web driver
 At present, the default browser is set as Google Chrome.
 This can be modified within job_scraper.py.

 In order to extract jobs from CWjobs using Selenium, the appropriate driver must be installed.
-See [this link](https://sites.google.com/a/chromium.org/chromedriver/downloads) to download the appropriate driver for the Google Chrome browser and place it in the same directory as the job-scraper.py function.
+The driver in this repository is for Google Chrome version 81.
+See [this link](https://sites.google.com/a/chromium.org/chromedriver/downloads) to download an appropriate driver for the Google Chrome browser, if required, and place it in the same directory as the job-scraper.py function.

 (IN PROGRESS)